Time of year

 Note: Our Grizzly Bear Tours take place from September 1st until October 16th, when bear activity is at its highest.
 While we only reserve spots for our guests participating in our Grizzly Bear Safari packages, it is possible from time to time, that we have availability for people dropping in.
 Contact our reservations office for availability September 1st until October 16th.
 These seats will be offered on a first come first serve basis.

-The Tweedsmuir Park Lodge, with 600 metres of frontage on the Atnarko River inside Tweedsmuir Provincial Park, is situated in the middle of one of the healthiest bear habitats in British Columbia.
+Tweedsmuir Park Lodge, with 600 metres of frontage on the Atnarko River inside Tweedsmuir Provincial Park and the Great Bear Rainforest, is situated in the middle of one of the healthiest bear habitats in British Columbia.
 From the chalets and from our main lodge deck, it is often possible to see bears wandering past and occasionally we even catch them napping on the lawn!

-Nevertheless, the best way to view the bears is to float the Atnarko River in one of our McKenzie drift boats.
+Gently float down the Atnarko, a river teeming in salmon and surround by the towering peaks of the Coast Range mountains.
+Make sure to scan the trees bordering the river for bald eagles!
 The groups are small and the pace leisurely.
-Most importantly, because the bears are feasting on spawning Salmon, they are well fed and as a result are more tolerant of each other as well as people drifting by.
-On some occasions, our guests see 15-20 different Grizzly Bears in a single float!
+Most importantly, because the bears are feasting on spawning salmon, they are well fed and as a result are more tolerant of each other as well as people drifting by.
+On some occasions, our guests see 10-15 different grizzly bears in a single float!

-We offer small group drifts in a raft (seats up to 6) or private drifts in a McKenzie boat (sits max 3).
+- Small Group drifts in a raft (seats up to 6) or

 All drifts are led by an experienced and knowledgeable guide.
 The drifts start and end at the lodge.
-If you are staying with us then there is no commuting to get to see the bears.
-They are all around and therefore you have more time to enjoy your wilderness experience.
+If you are a photographer, the Private option is best.

 What to Bring for Grizzly Bear Watching